Coworking is the present of work

 The new generation of workers don’t feel comfortable anymore working in the traditional labor market from either 8am or 9am to 7pm in a cold and boring office environment.
 They look for flexibility and want to have the balance between work and life while still being productive, doing what they like passionately.

-The current coworking industry
+The coworking industry and its collateral effects

-According to Deskmag survey, there are 18,900 spaces around the world and according to estimates, 1.7 million people will be working in 19,000 coworking spaces worldwide by the end of this year.
+According to Deskmag survey 2018, there are 18,900 spaces around the world and according to estimates, 1.7 million people will be working in 19,000 coworking spaces worldwide by the end of this year.
 Nowadays coworking is more than a trend, it is becoming the new normal form of work in the workplace market.

 Regarding the member’s profiles, people from the age of 18 and 39 are those who most embrace flexible working schedules.
 The professional status of coworking members has changed in the last few years after noticing that the percentage of employees has increased.
 Meaning that companies and remote employees prefer to work in coworking spaces rather than in traditional offices.

 After a decade of coworking, organizations, companies, governments and public administrations have started to realize how important the coworking culture is and how important people are to increase flow, productivity and revenues.

 More companies are sending their employees to work in coworking spaces in order to gain inspiration and understanding about what is happening in the startup and freelancing ecosystem.
 Other companies are implementing the coworking or social environment into the workspace to increase flexibility in its business structure, boost team building and workers happiness.